hall-n/hall-n.github.io/~Grading.md

 ## Words:
 8,500-10,000
 25+ pages

+inclusive of all notes and including the bibliography

+**Abstract:**
+200-250 words

+The abstract won’t be included in the overall word count for the project study

+5 pm on Monday 4th December 2023
 ## Thesis Grading:
 Marks for the thesis are given in eight categories: 1) Reading, 2) Research Question, 3) Argument, 4) Methodology, 5) Analysis, 6) Structure, 7) Academic Tone, 8) Academic Standards.
 Details are on page 2

 ## 90-100 (A to A+) The following criteria are applied:
-- Clear evidence of wide and relevant reading of academic material.
+1. Clear evidence of wide and relevant reading of academic material.
+Shows excellent awareness of competing views.
-- Sets a challenging research question.
+2. Sets a challenging research question.
-- Displays consistently strong original argument to answer the research question
-- Demonstrates a sophisticated methodology for answering the research question.
+3. Demonstrates a sophisticated methodology for answering the research question.
-- Demonstrates critical thinking and analytical skills; shows excellent awareness of competing views.
+4. Demonstrates critical thinking and analytical skills; displays consistently strong original argument to answer the research question.
-- Thesis is well-structured and logical, conforming to academic style (with a clear introduction, body and conclusion).
+5. Thesis is well-structured and logical, conforming to academic style (with a clear introduction, body and conclusion).
-- Appropriate academic tone is used consistently throughout.
-8. Academic referencing system is consistently and correctly used.
+6. Appropriate academic tone is used consistently throughout.
+7. Academic referencing system is consistently and correctly used.
 Formatting is consistent and conforms to instructions.

 #  Layout